 Note: This property is situated in the same complex as Apartments 2, 6, 8, 12, 13, 17, 19, 22, 23, 24, 27 and 29 and they can be booked together.

 One level.
 Two bedrooms: 1 x king size double with en suite bathroom with bath, shower over, WC and basin, 1 x twin with en suite shower room with shower, bidet, WC and basin.
 Open plan living space with seating area with 4' sofa bed, dining area, kitchen and glazed doors to terrace.
-Shared use of leisure facilities and restaurant/bar within the building.

 About the location